google/CFU-Playground/docs/source/crash-course/gateware.rst

 Vivonomicon Tutorial
 ====================

-Work through the `Learning FPGA Design with nMigen`_ from vivonomicon
+Work through the `Learning FPGA Design with Amaranth`_ from vivonomicon

-.. _`Learning FPGA Design with nMigen`: https://vivonomicon.com/2020/04/14/learning-fpga-design-with-nmigen/
+.. _`Learning FPGA Design with Amaranth`: https://vivonomicon.com/2020/04/14/learning-fpga-design-with-amaranth/

 This is a big tutorial.
 Expect to spend at least half a day understanding what is going on.
 This tutorial was written with the UPduino as a target, but you